Avelanda/doc-analyzer-llm/BARE_METAL.md

 5. Boot the collection in another process
 `cd collector && NODE_ENV=production node index.js &`

-Digital Guide should now be running on `http://localhost:3001`!
+Is'alni should now be running on `http://localhost:3001`!

-## Updating Digital Guide
+## Updating Is'alni

-To update Digital Guide with future updates you can `git pull origin master` to pull in the latest code and then repeat steps 2 - 5 to deploy with all changes fully.
+To update Is'alni with future updates you can `git pull origin master` to pull in the latest code and then repeat steps 2 - 5 to deploy with all changes fully.

 _note_ You should ensure that each folder runs `yarn` again to ensure packages are up to date in case any dependencies were added, changed, or removed.

-_note_ You should `pkill node` before running an update so that you are not running multiple Digital Guide processes on the same instance as this can cause conflicts.
+_note_ You should `pkill node` before running an update so that you are not running multiple Is'alni processes on the same instance as this can cause conflicts.

 ### Example update script